The Rivalry (Lafayette–Lehigh): COVID-19 postponement

 The game was originally canceled in 2020 for the first time in 124 years due to the COVID-19 pandemic and the cancellation of fall sports by the Patriot League.
 A decision was later made to move the Patriot League fall 2020 season to spring 2021, thereby allowing the Rivalry to remain uninterrupted in the school calendar year.
 Lafayette and Lehigh were originally scheduled to play on April 3, but the game was postponed due to COVID-19 issues within the Lafayette program.
 The teams eventually played on April 10, with Lafayette winning 20–13.

 Schedule deviation

 The two schools announced on May 25, 2023, that the venues for the games in 2024 and 2025 were swapped.
-Lehigh will host the matches in 2023 and 2024, with the contests moving to Lafayette in 2025 and 2026.
+Lehigh hosted the matches in 2023 and 2024, with the contests moving to Lafayette in 2025 and 2026.
 The change was to accommodate Lafayette's bicentennial celebration in the 2025-26 academic year in honor of the school's 1826 founding.
 The Rivalry will revert to its regular venue schedule in 2027.